 It’s better to be adaptable, than perfectly prepared for a world that may no longer exist.
 If I was in industry I’d rather employ someone who knew how to learn and adapt to ANY piece of software, rather than to be an expert in something we no longer use.

-The Industry Standard Myth by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The Industry Standard Myth by Chris Betcher is licensed under a Creative Commons Attribution 4.0 International License.